-Simply place the full container in the freezer to keep unopened liquid creamers frozen.
+Place the full container in the freezer to keep unopened liquid creamers frozen.
 This will last approximately 4-6 months.
 This does, however, require defrosting all of the creamers at once.
-Because you can’t refreeze the creamer once it’s thawed, make sure you finish it within the next few days.
+Because you can’t refreeze the creamer once it’s thawed, ensure you finish it within the next few days.

 Is it possible to freeze liquid coffee creamer without the container?
 Without a doubt!
 Pour the creamer onto an ice cube tray, wrap it in foil, and place it in the freezer for a few hours.

 Remove the frozen creamer cubes from the freezer and place them in a big sealable bag, pressing out as much air as possible before resealing it.
 Before putting this bag in the freezer, place it in another freezer bag.
-This method is convenient since it allows you to remove as many cubes as you need without having to defrost the entire creamer.
+This method is convenient since it allows you to remove as many cubes as you need without defrosting the entire creamer.

 Each creamer cube can also be used as a single serving.
 It’s especially wonderful for iced lattes because you can mix it with cold brew coffee for a properly cooled beverage.
 Both liquid nondairy and dairy creamers work well in these approaches.
 You can also freeze the milk or creamer in a separate tub or container, but make sure the container has enough room because the liquid expands as it freezes.